 Panoptès is an art collection dedicated to perceptual and experiential practices.
 Founded by Emilie De Pauw in 2015, it is devoted to commissioning, presenting and preserving artworks investigating materiality, abstraction and perception.
 Often contingent on their surroundings and the viewer’s position, these works require active participation and involve unconventional, intangible, sometimes playful mediums like light, space, sound or technology.

-The collection includes pieces from movements such as Geometric Abstraction, Light and Space, Neo-Concrete and Op Art, among others.
+The collection includes pieces from movements such as Geometric Abstraction, Neo-Concrete Art, Op Art and Light and Space.
 Through them, Panoptès seeks the confrontation of different periods, illustrating the influence early abstraction had on the radical practices that emerged in the 1960s and 1970s, as well as their impact on art today.

-Open by appointment only and warmly welcoming children, Panoptès is located in Brussels and includes works by Josef Albers, Larry Bell, Lygia Clark, Robert Irwin, Jesús Rafael Soto or James Turrell.
-It is currently staging seven installations by Bernhard Leitner, until May 2022.
-Leitner is internationally recognized as a pioneer of sound art.
+Panoptès is located in Brussels.
+Open several times a year and by appointment, the collection includes works by Josef Albers, Larry Bell, Lygia Clark, Robert Irwin, Jesús Rafael Soto or James Turrell.

 Upcoming opening date:

 Sunday 10 September 2023, 2–6pm